Analytics Tools Built for a Post-Cookie World

 3. Plausible

-Lightweight, privacy-friendly web analytics tool that uses no cookies and is fully GDPR-compliant.
+Lightweight, privacy-friendly web analytics tool that uses no cookies and is fully GDPR-compliant without requiring a cookie banner.
 Plausible offers a simple dashboard with key metrics without the complexity of Google Analytics.
-The script is just 1 KB.
+The script is just 1 KB, resulting in negligible impact on load times.
+Data is stored on EU servers and no personal information is collected.

 Pros